-Apple’s ecosystem can be a little “one size fits all” without a lot of room for personalization (though that’s changing in iOS 16).
+In the past, Apple’s ecosystem has been a little “one size fits all” without a lot of room for personalization — however, now we’re getting a lot more ringtones in iOS 17.
 Customizing your iPhone’s alert sounds can make your device feel a little more personal and fun.
 And maybe — I’m just spitballing here — you can even make a funny reference to a ’90s comedy starring Bill Murray in the process.
 Just an idea.

 In any case, here’s how to change the sounds for your ringtone, mail, texts, and calendar alerts.
-For reference, I tested this out on an iPhone 11 running iOS 15.5:
+For reference, this was tested out on an iPhone 11 running iOS 17.

 - Go to Settings > Sounds & Haptics.